darinz/ML/README.md

 # Machine Learning

+> **📝 Note**: Some files in this repository have both `.md` and `.ipynb` formats due to LaTeX rendering problems in `.md` files.
+This problem exists particularly on GitHub, which has limited LaTeX support.
+In those cases, see the `.ipynb` file for proper LaTeX math rendering.
+Alternatively, if you view the `.md` files with an editor that has proper LaTeX rendering support, that is another way to get around this problem.

 > **⚠️ This repository is under construction.
 Content, structure, and materials are actively being updated and expanded.
 Check back frequently for new additions and improvements! ⚠️**

 [![Python](https://img.shields.io/badge/Python-3.8+-blue.svg)](https://www.python.org/downloads/)